 “During my last project, I was given the responsibility of managing the renovation of a company’s website.
 The design and engineering team were at a halt about the layout of the home page.
 To move things along I called a meeting of the entire team making sure everyone gets a chance to share their suggestions.
 It made it possible to reach a compromise and move forward.
 It allowed me to deliver the project on time.”

 What are the top three skills that are most important for becoming a good project manager?

 While hiring a project manager the interviewers are looking for specific skills and they want to hear from the candidates about the best skills they can bring to the table.

 The answer should include skills that are important to the project manager job you are applying for and the skills you have.
 Avoid planting seeds that undermine your qualification.
 Mention the three skills that are necessary for getting PM certification as they will demonstrate your knowledge.

 Here is an example of answering the question:

 “Project management requires excellent time management and organizational skills.
 They also need one to be good at communicating.

-The Talent Triangle offers the ideal breakdown of the skills that an effective project manager must-have.
+The Talent Triangle offers the ideal breakdown of the skills that an effective project manager must have.
 Combination of business and strategic management along with strong leadership and technical management ability is essential for succeeding as a project manager.”

 It’s not possible to know every question the interviewer is going to ask you during an interview for a project management job but you can always prepare by going through common project management interview questions.
 It helps in giving an impressive interview and increases the chances of getting a callback.
-To increase your chances of being shortlisted, you should optimize the resume and improve your body language and public speaking skills.
+To increase your chances of being shortlisted, you should optimize your resume and improve your body language and public speaking skills.